themanyone/crap/README.md

 lines with one of those characters or a c99 `//comment` permits long statements to be broken up across multiple lines, without receiving unwanted semicolons.
-Trouble is, you'll have to manually add a semicolon when lines end with a `quote`.
+Trouble is, you'll have to manually add a semicolon after string literal assignments because they end with a `quote`.

 **Return.** Again, `crap` adds a final `return 0` only when `main` is used.
 In other words, please supply functions with `return` values.

 ## `Crap` language extensions.

-**Triple-quoted strings** String literals may be triple-quoted.
+**Triple-quoted strings.** String literals may be triple-quoted.
 The output will have backslashes and quotes properly escaped.

 ```